Session 2 - Module A: Advanced LangChain Patterns¶

 if validation_score < 7:

-# Re-analyze with improvements
+# Re-analyze with improvements for better data insights

-improved_analysis = self._improve_analysis(
+improved_analysis = self._improve_data_analysis(

 analysis_result.content,